fedenunez/creative-theme-jekyll/index.md

 ## Troubleshooting

 Have a question?
 You can find the answers for the most common questions in our _Frequently Asked Question_ document.
-If you are experience troubles refer to our _troubleshooting_ guide
+If you are experiencing any trouble refer to our _troubleshooting_ guide